 During this period your SU offers a number of resources for you to get the word out about your credentials.
 These include:

-Held throughout campaign week(s), all Executive nominees are invited to participate in an SU scheduled open forum devoted to a particular position.
+Held throughout campaign week(s) during the General Election, all Executive nominees are invited to participate in an SU scheduled open forum devoted to a particular position.
 These forums are open to the entire student body and offer a chance for candidates to share their platforms and debate the issues.
 Candidates for all positions may also be invited to take part in forums hosted by clubs, faculties or other university departments.
 The schedules for forums are posted on this web site leading up to campaign week(s).

 During campaign week(s) candidates are permitted to display campaign materials including banners, posters and other printed media.
-The rules and regulations on where and how you can post this material is very strict and is outlined during a campaign orientation for all candidates, held immediately after the nomination period.
+The rules and regulations on where and how you can post this material is very strict and is outlined during the mandatory All Candidates Meeting, held immediately after the nomination period.
 The rules are also available in the election policy and manual.

 In partnership with NUTV, the SU also provides Executive nominees with the opportunity to film and post a campaign video on the SU YouTube Channel.
 Candidates running for Faculty Rep positions can also submit campaign videos filmed by themselves for posting on the YouTube channel.